mchampanis/fly-vsftpd/README.md

 # fly-vsftpd

-A simple FTP server for [Fly.io](https://fly.io) (based on [fly-ftp-server](https://github.com/gregmsanderson/fly-ftp-server)) using `vsftpd`.
-README is slightly out of date, but follow the commands and it should work.
+A simple FTP server for [Fly.io](https://fly.io) (based on [fly-ftp-server](https://github.com/gregmsanderson/fly-ftp-server)) using `vsftpd`. `README` is slightly out of date, but follow the below commands and it should work.

 ## Customise

-Edit the `name` in the `fly.toml` to one of your choice:
+Change `name` in `fly.toml` to your choice:

 ```toml
 app = "fly-vsftpd"
 ```

-You may also want to adjust the FTP options.
+You may want to adjust the FTP options.
 Take a look at the `conf/vsftpd.conf` file, adjusting that to your needs.
 We have generally used default values.

 ## IP
-This needs a dedicated ipv4 address allocated to your app.
+This needs a dedicated IPv4 address allocated to your app.

 ```
 fly ips allocate-v4